ncatlab/nlab-content/pages/16650.md

 ## Idea

-A Euclidean domain is an integral domain which admits a form of the Euclidean quotient-and-remainder algorithm familiar from school mathematics.
+A Euclidean domain is an integral domain which admits a form of the Euclidean quotient-and-remainder algorithm familiar from school mathematics, as well as a form of the extended Euclidean algorithm for calculating the [[greatest common divisor]] and [[Bézout coefficients]] in a [[Bézout domain]].

 ## Definition